-After the reach about 3-1/2 weeks of age, you can give them 12 hours of light a day and 12 hours of darkness.
+After they reach about 3- 3½ weeks of age, you can give them 12 hours of light a day and 12 hours of darkness.
 That will start the flowering stage.

 You can read all about energy-efficient LED grow lights in our article.
 LEDs consume less electricity and produce less heat.
 That saves you money on utility bills because you use less electricity for light and air circulation.
 In turn, you’re less likely to get spotted as a grower if you happen to live where it’s not legal to have cannabis plants.

 As for keeping track of time, we recommend a high-quality programmable timer.
-The cheap ones that people use while they’re on vacation don’t keep time accurately.
-You also want one that can handle the higher amount of current you’ll be drawing if you use a powerful light.
+However, the cheap ones that people use while they’re on vacation don’t keep time accurately.
+You want one that can handle the higher amount of current you’ll be drawing if you use a powerful light.

 For example, this popular Enover timer is programmable up to 7 days and can handle up to 15A of current.
 The main downfall is that it isn’t UL or CSA-listed as having passed minimum safety requirements.
 That doesn’t mean it’s not safe; it just means the company hasn’t bothered to get that certification yet.

 One that is UL-listed and has similar features is the iPower 7-Day Dual-Outlet Digital Timer.
 It has an LCD display, it can remember 8 separate schedules each day for up to a week, and has two outlets with surge protection.
-The fact that it has two outlets is very handy.
+The two outlets will be very handy.

-Running the lights means creating heat.
+Running grow lights means creating heat.
 While cannabis likes heat up to a point, too much of it and they will burn just like you might on a hot, sunny day.
 It’s important to circulate air with fans or some other method.
-It’s also important to control odor later on as the plants mature.

-One solution is to use an all-in-one grow tent that comes ready with lights, ducting, and fans.
-Worm’s Way sells a complete 4 by 4 by 6.67ft grow tent package.
-It includes a 600-watt HID light with ballast and reflector, and a fan that moves air in through the tent and out the charcoal-filtered ducts.
+One solution is to use an all-in-one grow tent that comes ready with lights, ducting, and fans—an instant indoor grow setup.
+Popular manufacturer Gorilla Grow Tents sell a complete 4′ by 4′ by 6’11” grow tent package (height can be extended 12″).
+It includes a top 750w LED grow light from Kind LED just right for the tent size (we’ve previously reviewed the very similar Kind K5 1000w), and a fan that moves air in through the tent and out the charcoal-filtered ducts.
 They also include a hygro-thermometer so it’s easy to monitor conditions inside.